-Straight grass hay can naturally slow down the consumption rate.
-Warm season grasses such as Bermuda/Coastal, Teff and Tiffany are typically less palatable than cool season grasses such as Timothy, Orchard and Rye.
+Warm season grass hays such as Bermuda/Coastal, Teff and Tiffany are typically less palatable than alfalfa and cool season grasses such as Timothy, Orchard and Rye.
 In addition, very mature plants tend to contain large amounts of indigestible fiber and tend to be even less palatable; naturally slowing consumption rates.
 Review A Safer Always Have Hay Source – Mature Grass Hay to learn more.

-If your horse does not have hay 24/7, try a mature warm season grass hay if available or mature cool season grass in an effective slow feeder such as a bale net or multiple slow feed hay bags as an always have hay source.
+If your companions do not have forage available 24/7, try a mature warm season grass hay if available or mature cool season grass in an effective slow feeder such as a bale net or multiple slow feed hay bags as an always have hay source.

 Connect with Us